Home | News | Books | Speeches | Places | Resources | Education | Timelines | Index | Search

-The assassin, John Wilkes Booth, had a thorough knowledge of Ford's Theatre because of his acting career.
+The assassin, John Wilkes Booth, was a Confederate activist with a thorough knowledge of Ford's Theatre because of his acting career.
 Even when he wasn't performing he was in and out of the theatre, picking up mail and chatting with the Ford brothers and other actors.
-It was easy for him to slip into the unguarded presidential box and commit his shocking crime.
+It was surprisingly easy for him to slip into the unguarded presidential box and commit his shocking crime.

 The Rocker Arrives in the Theatre Box

 On April 14, James Ford was notified that the Lincolns would attend the performance of the comedy Our American Cousin that evening.
 The president attended the theatre frequently, and the Fords were accustomed to offering him a special box above the stage.

 Because General and Mrs. Ulysses S. Grant were expected to be in Lincoln's theatre party, the Ford Theatre staff quickly combined two boxes into a larger one and added special decorative touches.
 The Grants later declined the invitation, but not before five flags and a framed portrait of George Washington were installed and special furniture was carried inside.